 - Obj.
 2: Develop and deliver comprehensive training in conservation finance and ecosystem restoration for employees - Obj.
-3: Continue to ensure that the Board of Directors is properly constituted to complete its responsibilities - Goal 2: Attract and effectively manage diverse organizational funding to enable innovation and impact - Obj 1: Design and implement a fundraising strategy to fully fund the strategic plan - Goal 3: Communicate mission and impact to the public, partners, and other stakeholders - Obj 1: Develop a communications strategy aligned with the brand and strategic plan to maximize effectiveness of communications - Obj 2: Articulate organizational impact and value proposition to partners - Goal 4: Ensure respect for Indigenous communities and values across projects and partnerships - Obj 1: Develop the capacity to build authentic relationships with Native Nations and Indigenous communities - Goal 5: Continuously advance size- and stage-appropriate internal policies and processes - Obj 1: Create a resource planning process that is tied to decision-making and funding in order to align workstreams - Obj 2: Develop processes that facilitate integration, engagement, and collaboration among teams - Obj 3: Embed Environmental Justice and Climate Justice across culture, processes, products, and partnerships - Goal 6: Steward financial resources toward organizational health and sustainability - Obj 1: Continuously strengthen internal controls and enhance compliance - Obj 2: Improve financial reporting and analysis for internal and external audiences - Obj 3: Improve cost recovery - Obj 4: Grow unrestricted net assets and refine the way they're managed
+3: Continue to ensure that the Board of Directors is properly constituted to complete its responsibilities - Goal 2: Attract and effectively manage diverse organizational funding to enable innovation and impact - Obj 1: Design and implement a fundraising strategy to fully fund the strategic plan - Goal 3: Communicate mission and impact to the public, partners, and other stakeholders - Obj 1: Develop a communications strategy aligned with the brand and strategic plan to maximize effectiveness of communications - Obj 2: Articulate organizational impact and value proposition to partners - Goal 4: Ensure respect for Indigenous communities and values across projects and partnerships - Obj 1: Develop the capacity to build authentic relationships with Native Nations and Indigenous communities - Goal 5: Continuously advance size- and stage-appropriate internal policies and processes - Obj 1: Create a resource planning process that is tied to decision-making and funding in order to align workstreams - Obj 2: Develop processes that facilitate integration, engagement, and collaboration among teams - Goal 6: Steward financial resources toward organizational health and sustainability - Obj 1: Continuously strengthen internal controls and enhance compliance - Obj 2: Improve financial reporting and analysis for internal and external audiences - Obj 3: Improve cost recovery - Obj 4: Grow unrestricted net assets and refine the way they're managed